 It is intended to be used as a mirror for the organisation to hold up to itself to see whether or not what it sees is a reflection of the community that it serves.
-It will encourage health and social care organisations to reflect on how well they are serving not only their disabled staff - but also the disabled patients and clients using their services.

-The WDES is underpinned by the principle of "nothing about me, without me" espoused during disability rights campaigns over the past 30 years.
+It will encourage health and The WDES is underpinned by the principle of "nothing about me, without me" espoused and during disability rights campaigns over the past 30 years. social care organisations to reflect on how well they are serving not only their disabled staff